j-hannes/snap-tutorial/chapter1.md

 Chapter 1 - First steps with Snap
 =================================

-This chapter can be kept very short, thanks to precise documentation and tools provided on the Snap homepage [22].
+This chapter can be kept very short, thanks to precise documentation on the Snap homepage [22] and tools that already come with the framework itself.

-Firstly the installation is quite easy and can be done with two command as they can be found on the Download page of the framework [23]:
+The installation of the framework is quite easy and can be done with two command as they can be found on the download page [23] of the framework:

     $ cabal update
     $ cabal install snap